JimmyHelp/JimmyAnims/README.md

 hornL = "using a horn in the left hand",

 holdR = "holding an item in the right hand",

 holdL = "holding an item in the left hand",
 }

+attackR/L, mineR/L, and holdR/L can be customized to play only with specific animations

+For these special animations their names in blockbench are going to have three parts:

+1. The first part identifies if the animation is for a specific item name or a specific item id

+a.
+ID_ for id specific animations, and Name_ for name specific animations

+2. the string you wish to match, for ids this will be a part of the id like sword or pickaxe.
+For names this should be the name of the item (spaces are fine however be aware of regex characters)

+3. when this animation will play, right now the options are _holdR, _holdL, _attackR, _attackL, _mineR, and _mineL

+Examples of animation names for these animations:

+ID_sword_attackR - special right hand attacking animation for holding a sword

+ID__axe_mineR - right hand mining with an axe, note the extra _ so it won't play with pickaxes

+ID_bow$_holdR - right hand bow animation, note the regex $ so it doesn't play while holding bowls

+Name_Shovel_mineR - right hand animation for an item with Shovel in its name

+Name_Chaos Bringer_attackR - right hand attack for an item named Chaos Bringer